JPR3/GobbletBot/README.md

 # Overview

 This program was created to simulate a computer opponent for the game Gobblet by Blue Orange.
-It allows the user to specify the depth of the computer's search algorithm, as well as whether or not the computer goes first.
+It uses an alpha-beta pruning search algorithm and allows the user to specify the depth of the search, allowing for play against opponents of different strengths.
 The program also contains functionality for human-versus-human games (mostly for testing purposes) as well as computer-versus-computer games.
 There is even an option to run a tournament for all depth values between two numbers, with every depth playing as both black and white in every matchup, to see how the search depths as well as turn order can impact which side has the advantage.

 ### Gobblet Rules